MicrosoftDocs/Viva/Viva/goals/mysql-integration.md

 - Go to **Next > Save**.
 You should be able to see the MySQL icon right next to your OKR.
 The sync happens once every hour, however, if you would like to initiate the sync manually, select the MySQL icon, and select the refresh icon.

-You've successfully linked your objective to a database in MySQL to update the status of the corresponding OKR automatically based on the data present in the connected database.
+You have now successfully linked your objective to a database in MySQL to update the status of the corresponding OKR automatically based on the data present in the connected database.

 The following colors of the progress bar indicate the status of the objective:

 - If the progress is 0 - 25% less than the expected progress at any given point in time, the OKR status is Behind, and the progress bar color will be Orange.

 - If the progress is over 25% less than the expected progress at any given point in time, the OKR status is At Risk, and the progress bar color will be Red.